Capsule Cryptography Glossary

 Clock Drift Handling

-To handle clock differences between publisher and client, Capsule always encrypts content keys with both the current and next period key.
-This ensures content remains accessible during the transition between time buckets.
+To handle clock differences between publisher and client, Capsule always encrypts content keys with both the current and next wrap key.
+This ensures content remains accessible during the transition between rotation versions.

 What is DCA?